Refugees from Ukraine

 Banking and Paying

-- Go to prepaidsaldo.com.
+• Go to prepaidsaldo.com.

-- Enter your 'klantnummer' (customer number).
+• Enter your 'klantnummer' (customer number).
 This is stated on your BNG card and starts with 90.

-- Enter your 'veiligheidscode' (security code).
+• Enter your 'veiligheidscode' (security code).
 These are the last 4 digits of the long number on your card.

 This is the only way to view your data.
 You cannot request bank statements or download data.

-- Open a Dutch bank account.
+• Open a Dutch bank account.
 Email the account number (IBAN) to leefgeldoekraine@utrecht.nl.
 Include a clear photo of the payment card.
 Or a document with your name and IBAN.
 You will then receive your living allowance on this account.

-- Withdraw (most of) your money from the BNG card before the end of the month.
+• Withdraw (most of) your money from the BNG card before the end of the month.
 You can withdraw a maximum of €250 per day.

-Doesn't this work?
-Then email to leefgeldoekraine@utrecht.nl.
+Does this not work?
+Then please email to leefgeldoekraine@utrecht.nl.

 Work and Internship